deanveloper/bfgo/README.md

 -----
 # Donations
-Any donations made are greatly appreciated!
-They can be sent to my [PayPal]!
+Any donations made are greatly appreciated, even the ones as small as a pack of Ramen.
+They can be sent directly to my [PayPal]!

 [Go]: https://golang.org/
 [PayPal]: https://paypal.me/Dean98